kaleidawave/ezno/checker/docs/checking.md

 This is implemented in `types/sub-typing`

-#### Specializing
+#### Specialising/substituting
-This subtype checking also doubles as a way to specialize generic types that were not or could not be specified as a specific arguments.
+This subtype checking also doubles as a way to specialise generic types that were not or could not be specified as a specific arguments.
 This is implicitly / inferred, so not explicit arguments.

 ### `type` querying